-Three hand-augered borings to the groundwater surface were dug at the downgradient side of the facility in 1984 and three groundwater samples were collected (35GWl, 35GW2, and 35GW3).
+Three hand-augered borings to the groundwater surface were dug at the downgradient side of the facility in 1984 and three groundwater samples were collected (35GW1, 35GW2, and 35GW3).
 The samples were analyzed for lead, O&G, and VOCs.
 Appendix A lists the individual target analytes and their abbreviations.
 Table 35-1 presents the analytical results for those analytes that were above the appropriate method detection limits.
 Levels of lead (above N.C.
-Groundwater Standards) were identified in all three samples which A = M M M
+Groundwater Standards) were identified in all three samples which indicates that the shallow groundwater was contaminated from the release of fuel into the soils.
+The VOC components of the fuel were not detected.